shotgunsoftware/tk-framework-desktopserver/resources/python/README.md

 > [!Note]
 > Skip this section for Python versions 3.9 and below.

-Unfortunately, some Python libraries are not distributed for Universal platform format (*fat*) but platform specific.
+Unfortunately, some Python libraries are not distributed in Universal platform format (*fat*), but are platform-specific.
-For those libraries, we need to run the process a second time here with a M1/M2/M3... computer and then generate Universal libraries.
+For those libraries, you need to run the process a second time on an M1/M2/M3... computer and then generate Universal libraries.

 > [!Warning]
 > You need an Apple silicon computer for this task (ex: M1, M2, ...).
 > Also, make sure your Python environment runs in **Native mode**.

 > [!Important]
-> For the moment, we are only aware of two libraries not being distributed as
+> Currently, only two libraries are known not to be distributed as Universal libraries.
-> Universal libraries.
-> But this might change.
-So please check if other `.so` files are present.
+> However, this may change, so please check if other `.so` files are present and adjust this document accordingly.
-> If so, ajust this document.

 1. Select the right folder and load the Python venv
     ```shell